How to start a mentoring program

 - Do you want to improve what already exists, expand what exists, or start from scratch?

-- Who is in charge of initiatives that already exists (what department or group owns it)?
+- Who is in charge of initiatives that already exist (what department or group owns it)?

 - Do you have the power, budget, resources, etc. to enact changes?